nilin/radial-brake/index.md

 # Radial Brake

-A comparison of radial update damping, explicit weight decay, and no radial constraint in the PR300-style training setup.
+A comparison of radial update damping, explicit weight decay, and no radial constraint.

 ![Radial brake dampens the radial component of the update vector.
 Not shown: 2nd order correction.](assets/radial_brake_drawing.jpg)

 Radial brake dampens the radial component of the update vector, in my experiments by a factor 0.5.
+Another correction is applied, normalizing to

+`norm = prev_norm + OUTWARD_SCALE_FACTOR * OUTWARD_COMPONENT_LENGTH`,

-Another correction was applied, normalizing to the original norm + OUTWARD\_SCALE\_FACTOR * OUTWARD\_COMPONENT\_LENGTH, to adjust for outward drift from following tangent directions in a straight line.
-The procedure is related to [AdamP](https://arxiv.org/abs/2006.08217) (roughly OUTWARD\_SCALE\_FACTOR=0) and [hyperball](https://arxiv.org/abs/2010.02916), roughly (OUTWARD\_SCALE\_FACTOR=INWARD\_SCALE\_FACTOR=0).
+to adjust for outward drift from following tangent directions in a straight line.
+The procedure is related to [AdamP](https://arxiv.org/abs/2006.08217) (roughly `OUTWARD_SCALE_FACTOR = 0`) and [hyperball](https://arxiv.org/abs/2010.02916), roughly (`OUTWARD_SCALE_FACTOR = INWARD_SCALE_FACTOR = 0`).

+The plots below are based on [PR300](https://github.com/KellerJordan/modded-nanogpt/pull/300) from the [modded nanogpt track 3](https://github.com/KellerJordan/modded-nanogpt/tree/master/records/track_3_optimization).
+This is [PrimeIntellect's](https://www.primeintellect.ai/) autoresearch PR which inherits from my 2990-step record which introduces the radial brake.

 ## Weight Norms